WEIRDLabUW/submitit-tools/README.md

         self.job_config: CustomJobConfig = run_config

     def _initialize(self):
         # Write code to initialize all the fields in your class.
-This runs on the alocated node.
+This runs on the allocated node.
         self.custom_field = self.job_config.parameter2 * self.job_config.parameter1

         if self.checkpoint_exists():